Chicken Katsu Recipe

 Tip: Pounding the chicken to an even consistency makes sure it cooks uniformly and ensures a moist center.

-Prepare 3 shallow bowls or deep plates each with: all-purpose flour, beaten egg, then panko breadcrumbs.
+Prepare 3 shallow bowls or deep plates, each with: all-purpose flour, beaten egg, and then panko breadcrumbs.

-Dip the chicken in the flour bowl, then egg, and lastly thick coverage of panko breadcrumbs.
-Press down o to completely coat the chicken.
+Dip the chicken in the flour bowl, then egg, and lastly thick coating of panko breadcrumbs.
+Press down to completely coat the chicken.

-Heat 1-inch of vegetable oil in deep pan or a skillet to medium-high heat, or until the oil reaches 350°F (175°C).
-Add some of prepared chicken pieces and fry for 7 minutes on one side.
+Heat 1-inch of vegetable oil in a deep pan or a skillet over medium-high heat, or until the oil reaches 350°F (175°C).
+Add some of the prepared chicken pieces and fry for 7 minutes on one side.
 Rotate and fry for an additional 5-7 minutes, until the breading is golden brown and crispy.
 The internal temperature should reach 160—165°F (75°C).

 Tip: Do not overcrowd the pan to keep a consistent oil heat, making a crispier coating.